-- Applicants must obtain and complete application for clemency (and submit all supporting documentation) to the College Registrar.
-Such action shall take place within 60 working days of the receipt of the request. - Applicants for academic clemency are asked to identify a limited number of courses within the stated period (1 - 2 consecutive semesters), and include this information with documentation regarding their clemency appeal. - Applicants should acknowledge the circumstances surrounding their academic crisis, and explain what they have done to effect recovery. - Applicants should acknowledge the circumstances surrounding their academic crisis, and explain what they have done to effect recovery. - The decision-making process shall be approved by Registrar, respective dean(s), and/or the respective faculty. - If, in the decision-making process, there is not clear consensus, the Vice President of Instruction will make the final decision.
+- 6. Applicants must obtain, complete, and sign the application for clemency and submit all supporting documentation to the Registrar. - 7.
+Such action shall take place within 30 working days of the receipt of the request Applicants for academic clemency are asked to identify a limited number of courses (no more than 7) within the stated period (1 - 2 consecutive semesters), and include this information with documentation regarding their clemency appeal.

+- 8. Applicants must acknowledge the circumstances surrounding their academic crisis, and explain what they have done to effect recovery. - 9.
+Although the final decision remains with the Vice President of Instruction, the decision-making process shall be informed by the recommendation(s) of the respective associate dean(s), and/or the respective faculty. - 10.
+If, in the decision-making process, there is not clear consensus, an ad hoc committee shall meet and make a recommendation to the Vice President of Instruction.
+The membership of the committee shall include the respective faculty member(s) and appropriate associate dean(s). - 11.
+The decision of the Vice President of Instruction is final.